kr-colab/disperseNN2/docs/source/usage.rst

 - ``--threads``: number of threads to use during training.
 - ``--pairs``: the total number of pairs to include in the analysis.
 Defaults to all pairs.
 - ``--pairs_encode``: the number of pairs to include in the gradient in the encoder portion of the neural network.
 Default: all pairs.
+- ``--threads``; the number of threads to use.
+This works pretty well for speeding up training or prediction.
+40-50 CPUs approximates the speed of one GPU.
 - ``--gpu``: as an integer, specifies the GPU index (e.g., 0, 1, etc). "any" means take any available gpu. -1 means no GPU.

 This command will print the training progress to stdout.